heyKANB/snake-game-nostalgic/replit.md

 - FIXED: Daily and weekly leaderboards now reset properly with separate database tracking
 - FIXED: Users can achieve daily/weekly high scores without beating lifetime best
 - FIXED: Smart score submission logic only adds to daily/weekly if it beats current period best
-- Updated iOS app version to 1.6.0 (build 7) and Android version 1.6.0 (build 7) with Hunter Games app icon
+- Updated iOS app version to 1.5.0 (build 6) and Android version 1.5.0 (build 6) with production API connectivity fixes
-- FIXED: CFBundleVersion and CURRENT_PROJECT_VERSION set to 7 (higher than previous build 6) to resolve Codemagic build errors
+- FIXED: CFBundleVersion and CURRENT_PROJECT_VERSION set to 6 (higher than previous build 4) to resolve Codemagic build errors
-- UPDATED: Android versionCode 7 and versionName "1.6.0" to match iOS version consistency
-- FIXED: Completely removed iOS Assets.xcassets directory to resolve persistent CompileAssetCatalogVariant build errors
-- FIXED: Created proper iOS asset catalog (Assets.xcassets) with complete AppIcon.appiconset for App Store Connect
-- FIXED: Added all required icon sizes (20, 29, 40, 58, 60, 76, 80, 87, 120, 152, 167, 180, 1024) with proper Contents.json
-- FIXED: Updated Info.plist to use CFBundleIconName pointing to AppIcon asset catalog instead of individual files
-- FIXED: Resolved YAML parsing errors in Codemagic configuration by simplifying JSON file creation approach
-- FIXED: Eliminated heredoc blocks and multi-line echo commands that caused YAML conflicts during build parsing
-- MAJOR BREAKTHROUGH: iOS build now compiles successfully and reaches App Store Connect upload stage
-- FIXED: Implemented hybrid icon approach with both individual files and asset catalog to satisfy App Store Connect requirements
-- FIXED: Added CFBundleIconName key pointing to AppIcon asset catalog while maintaining individual icon file references
-- UPDATED: App icon set to Hunter Games retro snake logo with proper PNG format for iOS/Android/Web platforms
-- BREAKTHROUGH: Build compiles successfully and reaches App Store Connect upload validation stage
-- FINAL STATUS: iOS builds compile and reach App Store Connect consistently, but CFBundleIconName validation fails
-- ROOT CAUSE: Xcode project configuration doesn't properly integrate CFBundleIconName with asset catalogs during build
-- EXHAUSTIVE TESTING: Tried dual icons, minimal catalogs, empty catalogs, and individual files - all approaches fail at App Store validation
-- RECOMMENDATION: Deploy web version immediately for full user access while iOS requires project restructuring beyond current scope
-- UPDATED: App icon set to Hunter Games retro snake logo with proper PNG format for iOS/Android/Web platforms
 - FIXED: Touch controls positioned 90px from bottom to avoid overlapping Google AdSense banner ads
 - FIXED: Score submission modal now appears for ANY score > 0 (not just high scores) for complete leaderboard tracking
 - FIXED: Modal title changed from "New High Score!" to "Submit Your Score!" for consistency